-Information on Directors (a) Directors' profiles
+(a) Directors' profiles

-Peter Campbell Chairman

-F.C.A., C.T.A., F.A.I.C.D.
+Peter Campbell Chairman F.C.A., C.T.A., F.A.I.C.D.

 Non-executive, independent Director, appointed January 1993 (Chairman from 27 October 2010)

 Mr Campbell is a Chartered Accountant with his own practice based in Sydney.
 He is a Fellow of the Institute of Chartered Accountants in Australia, the Taxation Institute of Australia and the Australian Institute of Company Directors.
 He is a Registered Company Auditor.
-Mr Campbell is a member of the Remuneration and Nomination Committee and Audit Committee.
-Mr Campbell was a non-executive director of Silex Systems Limited (from 1996 until September 2013, including Chairman from October 2010 until February 2012) and he was also a non-executive director of QRxPharma Limited (from April 2007 until July 2014).
+Mr Campbell is a member of the Remuneration and Nomination Committee.
+Mr Campbell was a nonexecutive director of Silex Systems Limited (from 1996 until September 2013, including Chairman from October 2010 until February 2012) and he was also a non-executive director of QRxPharma Limited (from April 2007 until July 2014).

-Dr Colin Goldschmidt CEO and Managing Director

-M.B.B.Ch., F.R.C.P.A., F.A.I.C.D.
+Dr Colin Goldschmidt CEO and Managing Director M.B.B.Ch., F.R.C.P.A., F.A.I.C.D.

 Executive Director, appointed January 1993

 Dr Goldschmidt is the CEO and Managing Director of Sonic Healthcare.
-He is a qualified medical doctor who then undertook specialist pathology training in Sydney, before gaining his Specialist Pathologist qualification in 1986.
-Dr Goldschmidt practised for five years (1987-1992) as a histopathologist with Douglass Hanly Moir Pathology, Sonic's first acquisition, prior to his appointment as CEO of both Sonic Healthcare and Douglass Hanly Moir Pathology in 1993.
-He is a member of numerous medical and pathology associations and a member of Sonic's Risk Management Committee.
-He was a non-executive director of Silex Systems Limited (from 1992 until May 2014), a listed company spun out of Sonic in 1996.
+He is a qualified medical doctor who then undertook specialist pathology training in Sydney, before gaining his qualification as a specialist pathologist in 1986.
+Dr Goldschmidt became CEO of Sonic in 1993 and has led Sonic's global expansion by committing the Company to a model of Medical Leadership, which incorporates unique operational and cultural attributes.
+He is a member of Sonic's Risk Management Committee and holds memberships with numerous industry, medical and laboratory associations.
+He was a non-executive director of Silex Systems Limited (from 1992 until May 2014), a listed company divested by Sonic in 1996.

+Christopher Wilks

-Christopher Wilks Finance Director B.Comm.
+Finance Director

+B.Comm.
 (Univ Melb), F.A.I.C.D.